DiaHere/Gesa_Power_House_performance_full_analysis/README.md

 * **Assess Seasonality:** Identify seasonal peaks, slumps, and optimal scheduling windows by analyzing monthly attendance trends (excluding incomplete 2025 data).
 * **Measure Retention:** Evaluate audience loyalty and long-term engagement by tracking the ratio of first-time vs. returning visitors over a two-year period.
 * **Investigate Correlations:** Determine if there is a statistical relationship between first-time visitors and total general attendance.
+  - Use python to see which event types yield the most attendance

 ### 2. Event Performance Strategy
 * **Benchmark Success:** Compare high-performing vs. low-performing events to isolate the specific characteristics (genre, timing, cast) that drive ticket sales.